conoroshea1996/elderJsTest/src/routes/blog/best-practice-onboarding-new-employees-organisation.md

 ---
-title: "Best practice for onboarding new employees in your organisation"
+title: 'Best practice for onboarding new employees in your organisation'
-date: "2017-08-17"
+date: '2017-08-17'
 categories:
-  - "culture-branding"
+  - 'culture-branding'
-slug: "best-practice-onboarding-new-employees-organisation"
+slug: 'best-practice-onboarding-new-employees-organisation'
-seoTitle: "Best practice for onboarding new employees in your organisation"
+seoTitle: 'Best practice for onboarding new employees in your organisation'
 seoDescription: "Check out our step-by-step guide on best practice onboarding - from an employee's first day to their first year in the workplace."
-author: "Rachel-Hill"
+author: 'Rachel-Hill'
-coverImage: "/images/pexels-photo-96419.jpeg"
+coverImage: '/images/pexels-photo-96419.jpeg'
 ---

 _You work so hard on perfecting your recruitment process that you sometimes fall short on the employee onboarding process._